hashicorp/terraform-aws-terraform-enterprise/examples/existing-network/README.md

-# EXAMPLE: Active-Active, External Services Installation of Terraform Enterprise
+# EXAMPLE: Standalone / Active-Active, External Services Installation of Terraform Enterprise

 ## About This Example

 This example for Terraform Enterprise creates a TFE installation with the following traits:

--  Active/Active architecture
+-  Standalone / Active/Active architecture defined by `var.node_count`
 -  External Services production type
 -  m5.xlarge virtual machine type
--  RHEL 7.9
+-  Ubuntu 20.04
--  A privately accessible TCP load balancer with TLS pass-through
+-  A publicly accessible HTTP load balancer with TLS termination
--  An ubuntu based mitm proxy server with TLS termination

 ## Prerequisites